danja/dog/README.md

 Playing with a cheapo TM1638 card driven by an Arduino Uno.
 Trying to put together a simple single-board computer a bit like the Kim-1, except with two boards and my own instruction set etc.

-I've written up the [design/manual](https://github.com/danja/dog/blob/master/docs/overview.md) as far as instruction set, which I'm pretty much working out as I go along.
+I'm writing up the [DOG-1 Manual](https://github.com/danja/dog/blob/master/docs/manual.md) as I go along.

 ### Status